mmalla23/Indigenous-Peoples-Group/README.md

 <param ve-entity eid="Q36600"> <!-- testing 4 -->

 # Thesis

-The Maasai peoples have faced human rights violations through assimilation and relocation which has hindered their ability to continue/maintain their cultural practices.
+The Maasai people have been subjected to the human right violation of property theft through assimilation and relocation which has eliminated their ability to maintain their cultural practices.

-# Brief History
+#History

-The Maasai People are thought to have originated in the Upper Nile Valley.
-Since they have spread throughout southern areas of Kenya and northern areas of Tanzania (310 miles/500 kilometers north to south Maasailand).
-They are bounded by Lake Victoria to the west and Mt.
-Kilimanjaro to the East (180/300 kilometers miles east to west Maasailand).
-They occupy 160,000 square kilometers of land in this area.
+The Maasai people originally occupied what is now Sudan in the 17th century CE.
+In search for better agricultural land, they migrated to Central East Asia in 1750 CE in what is now southern Kenya and northern Tanzania.
+Their culture was shaped in part by the Nilotic peoples, a group who had already been living on the central east asian land prior to their arrival.
+They adopted the practice of circumcision, borrowed words eastern Nilotic languages to use in their Maa language, and were influenced by the group’s physical characteristics.
+The drastic change in weather conditions from Sudan to Kenya and Tanzania forced the Maasai group to abandon their agricultural plans.
+Instead, they shifted their focus towards stock-raising cattle and sheep, which would come to play an important role in their livelihoods.

 <param ve-video
 	id="https://www.youtube.com/embed/ThcppnztYpw"